 "Commercial Cannabis Activity" means the commercial cultivation, possession, manufacturing, processing, storing, labeling, transporting, distribution, or sale of medicinal or nondistribution, or sale of medicinal or non-medicinal cannabis or a medicinal or non-medicinal cannabis product.
 For the purposes of this Title, "commercial cannabis activity" does not include the activities defined in Section 11362.1 and Section 11362.2 of the California Health & Safety Code.
-All commercial cannabis activities shall be operated in compliance with all the negurispensits of Chapter 6.78.

-activities shall be operated in compliance with all the requirements of Chapter 6.78 of the Stanislaus County Code."
+All commercial cannabis activities shall be operated in compliance with all the neuroparts of Chapter 6.78 activities shall be operated in compliance with all the requirements of Chapter 6.78 of the Stanislaus County Code."
 Section 3.
-Section 21.20.030, Subdivision H, of the Stanislaus County Code is added to read as follows: "H. Commercial cannabis cultivation or nursery activities (natural light or mixed-light) and distribution activities (limited persons) and the personners of the constitution and the personners of the constitution and the constitu light) and distribution activities (limited to permitted commercial cannabis product grown on-site) subject to Section 21.08.020(D) of this Title, may be allowed when conducted within a greenhouse or accessory agricultural storage building as permitted by Title 6 of the County Code."
+Section 21.20.030, Subdivision H, of the Stanislaus County Code is added to read as follows: "H. Commercial cannabis cultivation or nursery activities (natural light or mixed-light) and distribution activities (limited permercial cannabis pend light) and distribution activities (limited to permitted commercial cannabis product grown on-site) subject to Section 21.08.020(D) of this Title, may be allowed when conducted within a greenhouse or accessory agricultural storage building as permitted by Title 6 of the County Code."